-- Equation EFED ensures that feed use of non-tradable fodder items must be equal to production after accounting for losses. - Other equations (PosLo, PosUp) force the relation of seed use or losses to production (plus imports for losses) into a +-20% range around the base year value. - The ratio of straw to cereal yields is maintained at base year values (STRA) - Livestock units per hectare are calculated (LU) and may thus be subject to constraints (limiting their deviations from the supports, for example).
+• Equation EFED ensures that feed use of non-tradable fodder items must be equal to production after accounting for losses.

+- Other equations (PosLo, PosUp) force the relation of seed use or losses to production (plus imports for losses) into a +-20% range around the base year value. - Production has to exceed seed use and losses (SEED) - The ratio of straw to cereal yields is maintained at base year values (STRA) - Livestock units per hectare are calculated (LU{}) and may thus be subject to constraints (limiting their deviations from the supports, for example).

-Finally there is an equation ensuring that projections of family (LABH) and hired labour (LABN) in agriculture add up to total labour (LABO):
+Finally there is an Equation (LABO) ensuring that projections of family (LABH) and hired labour (LABN) in agriculture add up to total labour (LABO):

-Equation 35 $$X{r,LABQt}^{GROF,Trend} = X{r,LABH,t}^{GROF,Trend} + X{r,LABN,t}^{GROF,Trend}$$
+Equation 69 $$X{r,LABO,t}^{GROF,Trend} = X{r,LABH,t}^{GROF,Trend} + X{r,LABN,t}^{GROF,Trend}$$

-In the first place projections of family and hired labour follow from input coefficients combined with the activity levels (like Equation 25), but the previous equation permits to apply bounds to the total.
+In the first place projections of family and hired labour follow from input coefficients combined with the activity levels (like Equation 56), but the previous equation permits to apply bounds to the total.